arm61/pylj/docs/source/index.md

 ## A first simulation

-The first simulation is sixteen argon atoms in a box 30 Angstrom on a side, at 300 K, interacting through a Lennard-Jones potential.
+The first simulation is sixteen argon atoms in a box 30 Angstrom on a side, where an Angstrom is $10^{-10}$ m, about the size of an atom, at 300 K, interacting through a Lennard-Jones potential.
 A few lines build the simulation and one loop runs it, redrawing the box every fifty steps.

 ```{code-cell} python
 from pylj import sample